rmello4d/TheSustainableDeveloper/a_first_example.md

 # First Challenge

-Let’s get something simple such as my personal guidelines for writing this book.
+Let’s get something simple such as my own personal guidelines for writing this book.
 I decided to commit myself to the following rules while in front of my computer :

 1.
 Before and while typing, I had to maintain an aligned and balanced body posture;
 1.
 Before touching the keyboard, I had to focus on my breath first, then start typing;
 1.
-If I doubt my writings or if I get indecisive about what to say, first I should notice it, then stop myself, then apply rule number 2;
+If I doubt my writings or if I get indecisive about what to write, first I should notice it, then stop myself, then apply rule number 2;

 Looks easy right ?
 Not at all.